 Android app developers ensure that apps are continuously updated and compatible with new Android version releases to adapt and support platform changes.
 Developers review system behavior changes, run tests, adapt code, and resolve issues.

-Learn more about the Android 12 preview here.
+Learn more about the Android 12 here.

 Android Enterprise is a program by Google to develop Android apps integrated into enterprise mobile management solutions (EMM) to support standard features common to Android mobile devices in the workspace.